stolostron/multicloud-operators-application/CONTRIBUTING.md

 ## Pre-check before submitting a PR

-After your PR is ready to commit, run following commands to check your code:
+After your PR is ready to commit, run the following commands to check your code:

 ```shell
 make verify